Marcus1506/Chess_AI/README.md

 2) Secondly, the database on which the neural network was trained on, although being rather big (approx. 4mil boards) consisted only of games played by very high level players (ELO: 2000+).
 Therefore really good and really bad positions (or losing therefore) were severely underrepresented.
-In other words: the data was very imbalanced, which lead to some weird behaviour of the AI and resulted in a ELO of around 900 (estimation based DEPTH=2).
+In other words: the data was very imbalanced, which lead to some weird behaviour of the AI and resulted in a ELO of around 900 (estimation based on DEPTH=2).

 The imbalance of the dataset can be seen in the label distribution histogram plots (data\evaluated_positions).
 - to avoid this one could pull a dataset of any played games, run the neccessary evaluations by stockfish, and then